Azure/ARO-RP/docs/deploy-development-rp.md

 - If you want to create clusters using the local ARO-RP + Hive instead of doing the standard cluster creation process (which doesn't use Hive), set `ARO_INSTALL_VIA_HIVE` to *true*.
 - If you want to enable the Hive adoption feature (which is performed during adminUpdate()), set `ARO_ADOPT_BY_HIVE` to *true*.

-After setting the above environment variables (using *export* direclty in the terminal or including them in the *env* file), connect to the [VPN](https://github.com/Azure/ARO-RP/blob/master/docs/deploy-development-rp.md#debugging-aks-cluster) (*Connect to the VPN* section).
+After setting the above environment variables (using *export* directly in the terminal or including them in the *env* file), connect to the [VPN](https://github.com/Azure/ARO-RP/blob/master/docs/deploy-development-rp.md#debugging-aks-cluster) (*Connect to the VPN* section).

 Then proceed to [run](https://github.com/Azure/ARO-RP/blob/master/docs/deploy-development-rp.md#run-the-rp-and-create-a-cluster) the ARO-RP as usual.